Home › Library Human Resources Office › Job Opportunities › Librarian for Art and Art History

-Please visit http://unc.peopleadmin.com/postings/175971 and complete the online application.
-Please include a letter of application, a resume and the name, mailing address, email address, and telephone number of three professional references, one of whom must be a current supervisor.
+Please visit https://unc.peopleadmin.com/postings/255408 and complete the online application.
+Please include a resume of relevant experience, a cover letter highlighting your interest in this position and Carolina’s libraries, and the names, titles, and contact information for three professional references.
 Additionally, please indicate in your cover letter where you first learned of this position.

 The University of North Carolina at Chapel Hill is an equal opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to age, color, disability, gender, gender expression, gender identity, genetic information, race, national origin, religion, sex, sexual orientation, or status as a protected veteran.